MattCSmith/Project-365/README.md

 #### **Project:** Challenged.Dev - Next.js FrontEnd

 Spent time today bringing the sidebar near completion.
 It now has collapsible functionality, submenus, icons and badges.

+## Day 84
+#### **Project:** Challenged.Dev - Next.js FrontEnd

+Today I added some more polish to the collapisble sidebar for the frontend.
+Really pleased with how its turning out.
+I reckon another days work and the sidebar will be mostly complete, subject to the itterative updates.